thetrung/playground-fasm/README.md

 ======================
 A sum of all bite-size puzzles/examples to learn Flat Assembler (FASM), piece by piece.

+### dependency-hell on Linux
+Major issues when we want to write FASM on x86-64 SysV Linux, is dealing with external C library/framework everywhere to expand the limitations made by the kernel itself to access its features that can't be done with syscall.

+First example is accessing framebuffer/gpu resources need to be done via either x11 / glx or drm / gbm / kms at its lowest level.
+It's like, you want to solve complexity but have to deal with all complexity first to find the most "direct way" to talk with hardware via Linux Kernel & its Drivers.

+No wonder why people love FASM, just want to write their own OS anyway.
+So no more `dependency-hell`.

 ### syscall (no library)
 - hello world : [hello.asm](https://github.com/thetrung/playground-fasm/blob/main/hello.asm)
 - concat string : [concate_string.asm](https://github.com/thetrung/playground-fasm/blob/main/concat_string.asm)